 Citi isn’t the right option for everyone.
 Here are a few of its downsides:

-- Minimum loan amount: Home equity loans from Citi have a minimum borrowing limit of $25,000.
-That may be too much for some borrowers.
+- High minimum loan amount: Home equity loans from Citi have a minimum borrowing limit of $25,000, which may be too much for some borrowers.
 HELOCs have a lower minimum of $10,000.